-- (c) The Faculty always reserves the right, for reasons of its own, to reject any candidate who may be recommended for this scholarship. - 2.
+- (b) If, in the opinion of the Faculty of Calvin College, no suitable candidate is available, no award shall be made in that particular year. - (c) The Faculty always reserves the right, for reasons of its own, to reject any candidate who may be recommended for this scholarship. - 2.
 The recommendation shall be on the basis of scholarship, Christian character, personality, and promise of growth. - 3.
-The recipient should expect to complete a three- or four-year course at Calvin. - 4.
+The recipient should expect to complete the course at Calvin. - 4.
 The recipient must have fulfilled regular college admission requirements. - 5.
-The recipient should have been in residence at the high school from which he graduates for at least his junior and senior years. - 6.
-Applications should be in the hands of the Registrar not later than May 1.
+The recipient should have been in residence at the high school from which he graduates for at least his junior and senior years.